spine-tools/SpinePeriods.jl/README.md

 ## Documentation

+### Step by step setup

+1. Import your time series into the database
+2. Setup your `model` object - specify the start and end of the time series and the `roll_forward` parameter, e.g. to 1D (this last bit is quite important)
+3. Specify your time series resolution in a `temporal_block` object in the database.
+4. Create a `representative_period` object.
+Add relationships to units and nodes (see below).
+You can also specify model options (such as number of representative periods to select) here.
+5. From Julia run `SpinePeriods.run_spineperiods(<sqlite_file>)`.

 ### Objective

 The objective is to identify N representative periods which match the distribution of R resource/demand time series whose value range distribution is approximated by B blocks.

 "Representative periods" are generic and the duration and resolution of the representative periods and are defined by a specific temporal block in the model.

 ### Overview

 Basically it works as follows :
  - A new object class `representative_period` is used to hold parameters related to the representative periods model.
 Similar to the model object, the tool picks the first representative period object it finds and the name doesn't matter.
  - The time series whose distributions are to be included for matching in the model are selected by creating `unit__representative_period` relationships, for `unit_availability_factor`, `unit__node__representative_period`s for `unit_capacity` and `node__representative_period` for `demand` at `nodes`.
  - The tool calculates the distribution of each demand and resource availability time series over the whole model window and for each window (as defined by the temporal structure of the model).
 A single representative period is defined by the rolling window that SpineOpt creates and the distributions are calculated for each of these windows.
  - **Note** if the rolling structure contains an overlap period, or look ahead period, then the rolling distributions are matched.
 If this is not desired, one must make the `roll_forward` parameter of your model, equal to the window duration
  - The resolution of the distribution is controlled by the parameter `representative_blocks` on the `representative_period` object class
  - The number of representative periods to be matched is controlled by the parameter `representative_periods` on the `representative_period` object class
  - The JuMP optimisation model (using SpineOpt and SpineInterface) runs and the output of the solve is the selected days and their weights.
  - The tool creates a copy of your DB and copies back into it, a number of `temporal_block`s corresponding to the representative periods chosen by the model.

 Sample output :

 ```
 [ Info: new database copied to
 D:\Workspace\Spine\Spinetoolbox\projects\Ireland_A1B1_2\.spinetoolbox\items\timeslice_tool_test\casestudy_a1_b1_3_rps_1.sqlite
 [ Info: selected window: W68 with start 2000-03-08T00:00:00 and weight 47.65555412816721
 [ Info: selected window: W81 with start 2000-03-21T00:00:00 and weight 24.412737183559916